 Erich Yetter discovered dance after a Texas high school football injury.
 He began studying with former Berlin Opera Ballet ballerina Ingeborg Heuser and continued his training with Fernando Schaffenburg in Ft.
 Worth, Texas; Ben Stevenson at the Houston Ballet Academy; and David Howard and Maggie Black in New York City.

-Yetter joined the faculty in 2018.
+Erich joined the AU faculty in 2018.

 Assistant Professor of Dance

-BMus, University of Texas
+BM, University of Texas

 MHE, Kaplan University